AbdelrhmanEssam74/MVCStructure/README.md

 **MVCStructure** is a clean and well-organized implementation of the **Model-View-Controller (MVC)** design pattern.
 This project promotes **separation of concerns** by dividing application functionality into **Models**, **Views**, and **Controllers**, making your codebase maintainable, scalable, and easy to navigate.

-It includes routing, configuration, validation, and asset management to help you build full-featured web applications efficiently.
+It includes routing, configuration, validation, and asset management to help you build full-featured web applications efficiently

 ---